vdelacue/GP-Brewology/README.md

-#Brewology
+#Brewology#

-Brewology offers beer you would like based on a personality test and also works as a brewery locator.
+Brewology is an interactive site that pairs users with a type of beer based on their results of a personality test.
+The test is based on a psychological industry standard called "Big 5 Personality Traits".
+It is professionally used and an accurate protrayal of personality types.

-#Built with
+#Built with#

 The website uses the Giphy and Yelp APIS for a gif and brewery locator respectivley.
 Bootstrap, Materialize and Font-Awesome are used to layout the website as well as add buttons.

-#Features
+#Features#

 The personality quiz chooses a beer you might like based on your personality.
 Yelp API is used to find nearby brewery's.

 #Code

-   #landing
+   #landin#g

 Background image is set